AprilWei001/NIM/README.md

 ### Information about RHE-mc
 In this study we use an extension of RHE-mc which takes a coefficient file to allow us to define new summary statistics from linear combinations (`-coeff flag`) of the variance components.
 Both the point estimate and the standard error of the summary statistics are estimated from jackknife.
-Information about the original RHE-mc can be found at [RHE-mc GitHub](https://github.com/sriramlab/RHE-mc) This new version with extension is now available at [RHE-mc](https:)
+Information about the original RHE-mc can be found at [RHE-mc GitHub](https://github.com/sriramlab/RHE-mc) This new version with extension is now available at [RHE-mc add link](https:)
 ### Simulated data
-The gcta64 simulated phenotype does not have a header, e.g.:
+Note that, the gcta64 simulated phenotype does not have a header, e.g.:

         1000026 1000026 -179.62
         1000058 1000058 -116.748
         1000060 1000060 123.494

-        1000075 1000075 60.4556
-This file can be directly used with plink for GWAS but RHE-mc takes phenotype file which starts with a header, hence require adding a header line with
+This file (without header) can be directly used with plink for GWAS, but RHE-mc takes phenotype file which starts with a header, hence require adding a header line with e.g.:

         sed  -i '1 i\FID IID pheno' *.phen
 Then we can get the correct format for RHE-mc, e.g.: